I’m Done With Pretty

 The other night I stood listening to the familiar logic of a forty-something man explain to me that he needs to feel intense physical attraction to a woman to even think about dating her.
 The thinking being that the eventual and inevitable decline in physical chemistry means that the attraction has to begin at the highest level in order for the expected decline to settle at a tolerable level.

 As I listened I wondered yet again (spoiler alert: I’ve heard this revelatory philosophy before), what of getting to know a woman?
 Letting her charms unfold.
 Being drawn closer to her by virtue of who she is.
 There seems to be little room for the maturation of attraction based on the delights of discovery.

 The crazy part is that this has become an accepted philosophy of mate selection in our culture.
-I say crazy because in my dating life I have met many of these men on the other side of divorces.
-Nearly all married the prettiest woman they figured they could reasonably secure and were surprised when the physical attraction didn’t sustain the relationship.
+I say crazy, because in my dating life I’ve met many of these men on the other side of their divorces.
+Nearly all married the prettiest woman they figured they could reasonably secure, and were surprised when the physical attraction didn’t sustain the relationship.
 It turned out to be a poor indicator of what kind of mates these women would be, value alignment, common interests, even sexual compatibility.
 All things that can flourish with a better match.
 And yet, they divest themselves of wife number one (or two) only to run out on the dating scene and subject the rest of us to this hotness rating regardless of similar interests, good conversation or interesting life pursuits.

 ‘Prettiness is not a rent you pay for occupying a space marked female’ Erin McKean

 For my part I am putting an end to the question of being hot or not.
 Here’s my answer: I don’t care.
 It’s subjective and unhelpful.
 I am exhausted with the idea I have to measure up to some instant fuckability rating to be considered as a potential mate or dating partner.